 The algorithm is Cressi’s own RGBM (Reduced Gradient Bubble Model) and is based on the Haldane model.
 Cressi modified the Haldne and Wienke algorithm as a basis of their own.

 The Cressi Leonardo can be completely reset after each dive.
 This makes it a great choice for dive shops that rent it out and need to completely reset the data after the computer comes back.

 Dive Log and Connectivity

 The built-in dive log is capable of recording data for 60 dives (75 hours).
 The data during a dive is sampled every 20 seconds to provide a solid record of your historic dives.

-As to be expected from an entry model like the Cressi Leonardo does not have all the functionalities like a higher end scuba computer has.
+As to be expected from an entry model like the Cressi Leonardo does not have all the functionalities as a higher-end scuba computer has.
 One item that is missing is for example that there is no compass.